Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Find a TherapistAnswer a few questions to get started

 Researchers have identified an alcohol tolerance gene that makes a person more likely to abuse alcohol.
-A person who tolerates higher amounts of alcohol has a higher risk of AUD as time goes on.
+A person who tolerates higher amounts of alcohol has a higher risk of AUD over time.

 BetterHelp offers affordable mental health care via phone, video, or live-chat.